Problem Statement

 Challenges & Design Considerations

-- History: Existing semantic and semiotic entities/artefacts that exist in the campuses, histories, and minds of the stakeholders
+Historical Context: Existing semantic and semiotic artefacts embedded in the institution’s campuses, histories, and the perceptions of stakeholders.

-Research has been an essential part of the whole process.
-Research efforts justified themselves right from the start: helping in deciding on whether to validate or reject certain element, planning what to do next and preventing greater costs in the future, supporting the design direction through empirical evidence and preventing non-justified interventions.
+Evaluation and validation have been an essential part of the whole process.
+Those efforts justified themselves right from the start: helping in deciding on whether to validate or reject certain element, planning what to do next and preventing greater costs in the future, supporting the design direction through empirical evidence and preventing non-justified interventions.

 The methods included participatory design workshops (evaluative and generative), 1:1 interviews, surveys, observations, expert inquiries, and user test sessions.
 Moreover, user personas were derived as a result of the initial research sessions that were utilised throughout the process.
 Moreover, analysis and modelling methods such as laddering, user journey diagrams, and cognitive walkthroughs were thoroughly utilised.